david-chase/kubex-inventory/README.md

 `"<Object Type> <Operator> <String>"`

-**Object Type** can be "namespace", "pod", or "container".
+**Object Type** can be "namespace", "pod", or "container".<br>
-**Operator** can be "Equals", "DoesntEqual", "Contains", "DoesntContain", "StartsWith", "DoesntStartWith", "EndsWith", or "DoesntEndWith".
+**Operator** can be "Equals", "DoesntEqual", "Contains", "DoesntContain", "StartsWith", "DoesntStartWith", "EndsWith", or "DoesntEndWith".<br>
 **String** is the string to match.

 ## Matching rule examples
-Karpenter, Node Autoscaler, "container Equals karpenter" Kubescape, Security Suite, "pod Contains kubescape" Kubex, Kubernetes Optimization, "container StartsWith kubex"
+Karpenter, Node Autoscaler, "container Equals karpenter"<br>
+Kubescape, Security Suite, "pod Contains kubescape"<br>
+Kubex, Kubernetes Optimization, "container StartsWith kubex"<br>

 # Disclaimer
 The software list can detect a couple hundred Kubernetes software packages, but it's not even close to complete.
 If it's not detecting a piece of software you know is in the cluster, add a signature in `software.csv`.
 Enjoy!